What Matters in Language Conditioned Robotic Imitation Learning over Unstructured Data: Key Components of Language Conditioned Imitation Learning over Unstructured Data

 \subsection{Semantic Alignment of Video and Language}

 Learning to follow language instructions involves addressing a difficult symbol grounding problem~\cite{harnad1990symbol}, relating a language instruction to a robots onboard perception and actions.
 Although instructions and visual observations are aligned in CALVIN, learning to manipulate the colored blocks is a challenging problem.
 This is due to the fact that the robot needs to learn a wide variety of diverse behaviors to manipulate the blocks, but also needs to understand which colored block the user is referring to.
 Thus, the block related instructions are very similar, for the exception of a word that might disambiguate the instruction by indicating a color.
 Therefore, most pre-trained language models struggle to learn such semantics from text only and the policy needs to learn referring expression comprehension via the imitation loss.
 There have been a number of multi-modal alignment losses proposed, such as regressing the language embedding from the visual observation~\cite{jang2021bc} or cross-modality matching~\cite{team2021creating}.
 We maximize the cosine similarity between the visual features of the sequence $i$ and the corresponding language features while, at the same time, minimizing the cosine similarity between the current visual features and other language instructions in the same batch.
 We define our $ \mathcal{L}_{contrast}$ loss the same way as the contrastive loss for pairing images and captions in CLIP~\cite{radford2021learning}.
-However, we expect our model to use the time-dependent representation of the sequence visual observations in order to truly understand the meaning of a language instruction.
-In this case the meaning of an instruction can be appreciated only after several timesteps when the corresponding sequence of actions has been executed.
+However, ideally our model should use the time-dependent representation of the sequence visual observations in order to capture the meaning of a language instruction.
+This can be appreciated only after the sequence of actions have been executed for several timesteps.
 The usage of in-batch negatives enables re-use of computation both in the forward and the backward pass making training highly efficient.
 The logits for one batch is a $M\times M$ matrix, where each entry is given by $\text{logit}(x_i, y_j) = \text{cos\_sim}(x_i, y_j) \cdot \exp(\tau),\forall (i,j), i,j \in \{1,2,\ldots,M\}$ where $\tau$ is a trainable temperature parameter.
 Only entries on the diagonal of the matrix are considered positive examples.
 The final loss is the sum of the cross entropy losses on the row and the column direction.